What is TM1 and Planning Analytics? History, Components and Important Uses

 Check off these questions and ask yourself whether you could use TM1 in your organisation:

-- Do you have a spreadsheet based model that is used by multiple people?
+- Firstly, do you have a spreadsheet-based model used by multiple people?

-- Should you have security on your model that is more granular than just access to a file?
+- Do you have security on your model that is more granular than just access to a file?

 - Can you roll the spreadsheet model from month to month easily?